 China’s Gallium Grip Erodes US Military Edge

 China’s gallium grip is no longer a niche supply story.
 It is now a strategic lever with real military weight.
 Beijing commands almost all primary gallium production and has tightened export controls since 2023.
 Those controls culminated in a formal ban on shipments to the US in December 2024, with added curbs on key extraction know-how in early 2025.
-CSIS

-How tight is the squeeze?
+How tight is the competition?

 Because the controls now cover both material and extraction technologies, transshipment and quick capacity build-outs are harder.
 In January 2025, Beijing also restricted the export of the high-performance resins used to recover gallium efficiently—another pressure point.
-CSIS

-Re-exports keep some flows alive
+Re-exports keep key flows alive.

 China’s gallium grip has not halted all US access.
 Despite the 2024 ban, US consumption has continued via indirect routes.
 Stimson’s trade study shows Chinese germanium shipments to Belgium surged ~224% in 2024 as direct US flows dropped to zero, indicating a rerouting pattern.

 Gallium re-exports are harder to trace, yet US imports from Germany and Canada rose even as those countries relied on Chinese supply and recycling.
 Overall, US gallium imports fell ~77% from 2021 to 2024 but did not vanish.
-Stimson Center

 These workarounds buy time.
 However, they rely on gaps that tighter enforcement could close quickly.
 They also raise costs and uncertainty for fabs and defense primes.

 China’s gallium grip accelerates GaN uptake across military systems.
 GaN helps build compact, efficient AESA radars and power modules.
 The US still leads on systems integration, yet supply shocks erode schedule and cost margins.
 In contrast, China’s integrated chain—from materials to modules—compresses timelines and spreads dual-use benefits.
-CSIS

 Meanwhile, US programs are shifting to GaN across the Navy SPY-6, Army LTAMDS, Marines’ G/ATOR, and F-35 upgrades.
 That shift deepens exposure to gallium volatility unless new sources emerge.
-CSIS

 China’s gallium grip has triggered a US policy mix: DPA funding, stockpile reviews, friendshoring, and allied deals.
 Analysts argue the bottleneck is not only mining; it is refining and processing.
 New facilities can take 10–20 years to come online.
 Even reopened US mines have historically shipped concentrates to China for separation, underscoring a processing gap.
-War on the Rocks

 Moreover, Beijing can flood markets and crush margins if non-Chinese producers ramp up, discouraging private investment.
 This market power, combined with controls over resin and technology, maintains high costs for Western producers without the need for public subsidies or offtake guarantees.
-War on the Rocks + 1

-Can allies fill the gap?
+Can allies close the gap?

 China’s gallium grip is pushing deeper coordination with Canada, Australia, Japan, and Europe.
 CSIS points out that there are realistic short-term solutions: recovering gallium from alumina refineries and recycling scrap, along with buying together to reduce But allied capacity, permitting delays and domestic priorities, still constrains speed.
-CSIS

 The price of de-risking

 China’s gallium grip sits inside a wider critical-minerals contest.
 CEPA tracks US attempts to “friendshore” and mobilize financing for corridors like Lobito.
 Yet the global investment needed to de-risk minerals runs from $590 billion to over $2 trillion by 2040, far beyond current US outlays.
 The US has flagged $600 billion in infrastructure finance through PGII, but that spans many sectors and partners.
 Competing with China’s higher risk appetite and state tools remains challenging.
-CEPA

 Nationalization trends in the Global South complicate new offtakes.
 Western firms also face governance and compliance limits that Beijing often sidesteps.
 Those differences shape where new mines, refineries, and long-term contracts land.
-CEPA

 China’s gallium grip will not cripple US forces tomorrow.
 However, it can raise unit costs, lengthen production cycles, and slow export backlogs.
 That hurts time-sensitive partners, from Ukraine to Israel and Taiwan.
 Delays ripple into training, sustainment, and integrated air defense rollouts.